mphitchman/math340/README.md

 Welcome!

-A gathering of notes for MATH 340 in bookdown
+This place is a gathering of early-stages notes for students in Hitchman's MATH 340 class at Linfield, written in bookdown.

+View the notes [online](https://mphitchman.com/math340/docs/index.html) or download a[pdf](https://mphitchman.com/math340/docs/math340-notes.pdf)